lykhonis/storage-subnet/README.md

 2. **Set `REDIS_PASSWORD` Environment Variable**:
     The script will export the `REDIS_PASSWORD` environment variable.
 Ensure this variable is set in your environment where the Redis client is running.

-   To export your redis password generated in `./scripts/redis/set_redis_password.sh` as an environment variable at any time, run:
+   To export your redis password generated in `set_redis_password.sh` as an environment variable at any time, run:
    ```bash
    REDIS_CONF="/etc/redis/redis.conf"
    export REDIS_PASSWORD=$(sudo grep -Po '^requirepass \K.*' $REDIS_CONF)